-Basis is a way of keeping track of your cost in property for tax purposes.
-When it comes to nonrecourse debt, there is a concern that taxpayers will take advantage of the lack of liability for the funds and yet still benefit from a higher basis and increased depreciation allowances.
-The court in Crane found that a taxpayer will need to include the amount of the nonrecourse debt in the basis of the property.
+The basis is a way of tracking your property cost for tax purposes.
+Regarding non-recourse debt, taxpayers are concerned that they will take advantage of the lack of liability for the funds and yet still benefit from a higher basis and increased depreciation allowances.
+The court in Crane found that a taxpayer must include the amount of the non-recourse debt based on the property.
 The taxpayer will generally prefer a higher basis in the property for depreciation purposes because the tax benefit is better today than in the future.

-However, nonrecourse debt will not always be respected by the IRS in terms of basis.
+However, non-recourse debt will not always be respected by the IRS in terms of basis.
 Disallowance of basis is determined by looking at the fair market value of the property and the underlying contractual arrangement surrounding the acquisition of the property.

-It is important to highlight that not all nonrecourse debt is included in basis so you must consider the value of the property in relation to the debt.
-There is substantial case law outlining various situations where nonrecourse basis has not been included in basis.
+It is essential to highlight that not all non-recourse debt is included in the basis, so you must consider the property’s value to the deficit.
+Substantial case law outlines various situations where a non-recourse basis has not been included.
 For further information, you will need to analyze the tax consequences under your particular facts and circumstances with your tax attorney or business attorney.

-You can speak with a Denver business attorney at the McGuire Law Firm- call 720-833-7705.
+You can speak with a Denver business attorney at The McGuire Law Firm- call 720-833-7705.